 What is coronavirus (COVID-19)?

-COVID-19 is a disease caused by a new type of coronavirus.
-This illness was first found in December 2019.
-It has since spread worldwide (pandemic).
+COVID-19 is a disease caused by a type of coronavirus.
+This illness was first found in 2019 and has since spread worldwide (pandemic).
 Symptoms can range from mild, such as fever and body aches, to severe, including trouble breathing.
 COVID-19 can be deadly.

 Coronaviruses are a large group of viruses.
-They cause the common cold.
-They also cause more serious illnesses like Middle East respiratory syndrome (MERS) and severe acute respiratory syndrome (SARS).
-COVID-19 is caused by a novel coronavirus.
-That means it's a new type that has not been seen in people before.
+Some types cause the common cold.
+Others cause more serious illnesses like Middle East respiratory syndrome (MERS) and severe acute respiratory syndrome (SARS).

 What are the symptoms?